pantuza/jsoncat/README.md

 **-h | --help**
 > Prints help message

+**--no-color**
+> Removes the color characters.
+This characters are useful only for the terminal that will pretty print the Json.
+> If you want to store the resulted Json to a file, use this option to persist a valid Json.

 ### Contributing

 We are welcome to contributions.
 Just do a fork, modify some code and make a